Phase boundaries and the Widom line from the Ruppeiner geometry of fluids: Introduction

-Ruppeiner's hypothesis opens up a number of possible applications for the Ricci curvature.
+Ruppeiner's hypothesis opens up a number of possible applications for the scalar curvature.
 In this paper, we pay attention to two of them.
 By Widom's argument that the correlation lengths of coexistent states are equal,\cite{widom1974critical} Ruppeiner's hypothesis implies that the Ricci curvature of coexistent states should also be equal.
 This enables a geometric construction of phase boundaries using the Ricci curvature.
 That is, in contrast to the standard analysis in which we equate the Gibbs free energy of two coexistent states, in a geometry-based construction we equate their Ricci curvatures instead\cite{ruppeiner2012thermodynamic}.
 We call the boundary generated using standard methods the \textit{Maxwell} phase boundary (from Maxwell's equal area law), and the Ricci-based boundary the \textit{Ricci} phase boundary.
-This alternative method of obtaining the phase boundary is named in the literature as the $R$\textit{-crossing method}.
-Several works\cite{ruppeiner2012thermodynamic,may2012riemannian,jaramillo2019r,castorina2018thermodynamic,may2013thermodynamic,wei2019ruppeiner,chaturvedi2017thermodynamic} have applied the method to different systems.
+This alternative method of obtaining the phase boundary is sometimes referred to as the $R$\textit{-crossing method}.
+A number of authors\cite{ruppeiner2012thermodynamic,may2012riemannian,jaramillo2019r,castorina2018thermodynamic,may2013thermodynamic,wei2019ruppeiner,chaturvedi2017thermodynamic} have applied the method to different systems.
 In general, excellent agreement is found between the two phase boundaries \emph{near the critical point}.
 One of the key motivations of the present work is to understand if this is generally true and, if so, then why.

-In order to extract general conclusions about the application of Ruppeiner metric to thermodynamic systems, we constructed a general parametrized expansion of fluid equations-of-state (EoS) near the critical point.
-Based on this, we provide an explicit proof that the Maxwell and Ricci phase boundaries must agree near the critical point.
+In order to do this, we construct a general parametrized expansion of fluid equations-of-state (EoS) near the critical point, and then calculate the associated thermodynamic metrics and their curvature.
+We then use this to assess the generality of the $R$-crossing method.
+Based on this, we provide an explicit proof that the Maxwell and Ricci phase boundaries must agree near the critical point for a broad class of fluids.